HBarleta/Project-Week1/README.md

 More vehicles to be added as well as more items to purchase Payment is currently being handled through STRIPE API however, Paypal option is currently under construction and will replace STRIPE in the future

-Developed with AGILE methodology within a 1 week deadline Entire project is organized in MVC (Models, Views and Controllers) template Frontend and Backend Languages / frameworks :
+Developed with AGILE methodology within a 1 week deadline.

+Entire project is organized in MVC (Models, Views and Controllers) template

+Frontend and Backend Languages / frameworks :
 * Python
 * Javascript